andersonopt/website/content/blog/product-release-notes-4-15-20.md

 # **Fixes**

 * Parcel search geometry will now update if a primary asset is added/removed on a project.
-* Fixed an issue that was sometimes preventing Geo Analysis from completing after our last release.
+* Fixed an issue that was sometimes preventing Geo Analysis from completing after our last release due to the USFWS Wetlands server getting overloaded.
 * Creating a super parcel on the asset map will now show the updated super parcel boundary without a refresh.
 * Adjusted hazard drawings to appropriately handle areas with no bedrock layer data.